 - Women benefit from fasting just like guys, but guys perform better in working out with an empty stomach.
 Most fat adapted guys will probably workout worse if they eat something small, while a fat adapted woman performs better.
 Ie. Guys perform better in a “hunting” mode.

-- So based on the above, one big difference between my girlfriend and me is that we both eat 2 meals but she eats a meal in the morning & afternoon while I eat my meals in the afternoon and evening.
+- So based on the above, one big difference between my wife and me is that we both eat 2 meals but she eats a meal in the morning & afternoon while I eat my meals in the afternoon and evening.